sadikovi/spark-netflow/README.md

 | 2.0.x | master branch |
 | 2.1.x | master branch |

+> Documentation reflects changes in master branch, for documentation on a specific version, please
+> select corresponding version tag or branch.

 ## Linking
 The spark-netflow library can be added to Spark by using the `--packages` command line option.
 For example, run this to include it when starting the spark shell: